35 Money-Saving Handy Hints Using Everyday Items

 Zip-Tie to the Rescue

 When my bathroom sink gets clogged, I don’t reach for chemicals.
 Instead, I use a long zip tie.
-I cut several notches on the zip-tie’s end.
+I cut several notches on the zip tie’s end.
 It’ll hook the hair clog, allowing you to pull it out.
 Problem solved.
-The size of the eye of the zip tie prevented me from inadvertently pushing the tie past the stopper. — Rick Holmen
+The size of the eye of the zip tie prevents me from inadvertently pushing the tie past the stopper. — Rick Holmen

 Zip ties can help you conquer clutter, work hands-free and even see in the dark.
 Check out these 13 zip-tie hacks that make DIYing a cinch.